gaultier/blog/flaky_tests_due_to_bad_randomness.md

 ## Conclusion

-My take away: a good random generator is invisible, a bad one is a door open to enigmatic bugs.
+My take away: a good random generator is invisible, a bad one is a door open to enigmatic issues.
 When in doubt, plot the data.
 If the naked eye can discern clusters, a better random generator is needed.
 Also, floats always make everything harder.
 If you can deal with bytes, integers, and direct OS APIs, it's much simpler.